esper-io/console_docs/docs/API/generate.md

 You can then copy (or renew if needed) your API key.
-API keys need to be renewed every 3 months.
+API keys need to be renewed every 1000 days after creation.